wooorm/stringify-entities/readme.md

 ##### Formatting options

-If you do not care about these, use `stringifyEntitiesLight`, which always outputs hexadecimal character references.
+If you do not care about the following options, use `stringifyEntitiesLight`, which always outputs hexadecimal character references.

 ###### `options.useNamedReferences`